ash-rs/ash/README.md

 ```

 ### Extension loading
-Additionally, every Vulkan extension has to be loaded explicity.
+Additionally, every Vulkan extension has to be loaded explicitly.
 You can find all extensions under [ash::extensions](https://github.com/MaikKlein/ash/tree/master/src/extensions).
 You still have to tell Vulkan which instance or device extensions you want to load.
 ```Rust
 use ash::extensions::Swapchain;
 let swapchain_loader = Swapchain::new(&instance, &device).expect("Unable to load swapchain");